A guide to using SETTE

 But commamds and environments are most likely different on every test platform so it may require some effort to produce an equivalent template for new platforms.

-For cases where the calculation and declaration of resources is more complex (for example, in hetrogeneous computing environments requiring job-pack submissions), in may be easier to provide an external script to generate the job script.
+For cases where the calculation and declaration of resources is more complex (for example, in hetrogeneous computing environments requiring het-job declarations), in may be easier to provide an external script to generate the job script.
 An example is included in the case of X86_ARCHER2-Cray where the batch template is simply a placeholder:

 #!/bin/bash